Tidal effects up to next-to-next-to leading post-Newtonian order in massless scalar-tensor theories: Massless scalar-tensor theories

 with $C_{\mu\nu\rho\sigma}$ the Weyl tensor and $C^{*}_{\mu\nu\rho\sigma}=\frac{1}{2}\varepsilon_{\mu\nu \lambda \kappa}{C^{\lambda \kappa}}_{\rho\sigma}$, where $\varepsilon_{\mu\nu \lambda \kappa}$ denotes the completely anti-symmetric Levi-Civita tensor.
 This action is formally the same as GR, with $\{c_a^{(l)},d_a^{(l)} \}$ being respectively the $l^{th}$-order mass-type and current-type tidal deformability parameters and where, once again, we have introduced an explicit dependence on the scalar field.
 In our case, as we are interested in the NNLO tidal effects w.r.t. the leading order scalar contribution, it will be sufficient to consider the mass quadrupole tidal moment only, defined as

 Note that in this definition, the Weyl tensor in Eqs. (\ref{tidal_moment}) has been replaced by the Riemann tensor.
-This is due to the fact that the traces of the Riemann tensor do not impact the dynamics, as proved in App.
-B of \cite{Henry:2019xhg}.
-In other words, using both definitions yields to the same equations of motion for the system.
+This is due to the fact that the traces of the Riemann tensor do not impact the dynamics at the accuracy we consider.
+In other words, using both definitions yields the same equations of motion for the system.
 As only the mass-type quadrupolar deformation will contribute at the NNLO, we set $c_a(\phi)\equiv c_a^{2}(\phi)$.

 Finally, by adding the third piece of Eq.~\eqref{Stidal}, we also introduce gravito-scalar tidal effects, \textit{i.e.} the possibility to have a mixing between scalar and gravitational tidal effects.
 Such effects were already mentioned in~\cite{Creci:2023cfx}.
 The action is